PlatypusBacon/PatternAnalysis-2025/recognition/s4743458_ConvNeXt/README.md

 ## Model Architecture

 ConvNeXt is structured combining aspects of convolutional neural networks (CNNs), as well as successful elements from Vision Transformers (ViTs).
 This is done through several innovations, namely the patchify stem which uses a 4x4 (stride 4) convolution rather than a 7x7 as the first stage, resembling the patches of ViTs.
+The network also uses GELU activations instead of ReLU, and Layer in in place of Batch Normalisation (Liu et al., 2022)

 The full ConvNeXt architecture can be seen below: